Cross-Border Banking Stack: Beyond a US Account (2026)

 Layer 1: US Business Banking

-This is the account tied to your US LLC.
-It receives USD revenue, pays US-based expenses, and serves as the banking record that your registered agent, CPA, and the IRS see.
+The account tied to your US LLC.
+It receives USD revenue, pays US-based expenses, and produces the bank statements your registered agent, CPA, and the IRS see.
+The best state for your LLC affects annual fees but not banking access โ Mercury, Wise, and Relay accept LLCs from any state.

-What it does not do: Convert currencies efficiently, hold non-USD balances, send cheap international transfers.
+It holds USD, provides FDIC insurance, and issues US account/routing numbers.
+What it won't do: convert currencies at reasonable rates, hold non-USD balances, or send cheap international transfers.

 Platforms: Mercury, Relay, Rho